saeedazem/sqaures_game/README.md

 2) Connect the app to a realtime DB using firebase firestore.
 3) Every time any user changes the color of a square in first board it’ll be immediately updated on another board in the same square position.

+look at the file UI_Example.png to see how the UI should looks in browser.